Christofferagger/ChatWithPDF/README.md

 # ChatWithPDF 📄🚀
-Chat with one or multiple pdf files using any of OpenAI models! **12 times cheaper** than using python and Streamlit 👀
+Chat with one or multiple pdf files using any of OpenAI models!

 ## Set it up
 ### 1. Clone the repository